The Best Tips To Reducing Membership Churn Rate

-Often when members churn for this reason, they are missing a primary contact that is in charge of their membership and who can answer all of their questions.
-Even though you may have a member manager or a volunteer dedicated to this task, they could very easily be overwhelmed with emails, requests, and questions.
+Often when members churn, for this reason, they are missing a primary contact that is in charge of their membership and who can answer all of their questions.
+Even though you may have a membership manager, dedicated membership site, or a volunteer dedicated to this task, they could very easily be overwhelmed with emails, requests, and questions.

 At Springly, we use the buddy system to help lighten the load within our teams.
 When a new employee joins our team, they are given a buddy to help them get situated during their first 6 months.
-The buddy is not a manager nor on the same team or department, but is a friend who can answer any and all questions regarding the processes or company culture.
-The buddy system takes pressure off of the manager and to help the new team member out, and greatly contributes to good internal business health!
+The buddy is not a manager nor on the same team or department but is a friend who can answer any and all questions regarding the processes or company culture.
+The buddy system takes the pressure off of the manager and helps the new team member out, and greatly contributes to good internal business health!

 This process can easily be adapted to your membership management system and gives older members an opportunity to share their wisdom and knowledge, all the while lessening your workload.
 It’s a win-win!

 Enjoyed the article?
 Download it to keep or share with others!

 Congratulations, you are officially an expert in membership churn!
 You have all of the tools you need to not only identify who in your community of subscribers may churn, how to determine what a high churn rate is, and all of the factors that can help your organization combat it on a daily basis.
 Good luck!